How to compost, recycle and get rid of anything in NYC

 Recently though, the filth hit a new level.
 NYC was tagged as the second dirtiest city behind Rome, Italy in our latest Time Out Index—a poll of 27,000 city-dwellers from Melbourne to Madrid, Chicago to Copenhagen and Tel Aviv to Tokyo.

-The past year has been full of headlines marking the numerous ways the city’s leaders are attacking the trash problem head-on, from new garbage bin program and a newly reinstated Alternate Side Parking schedule for sweeping to a new bill that would require city agencies to identify where they could place public restrooms in each of NYC’s zip codes to help cut down on public urination and the like.
+The past year has been full of headlines marking the numerous ways the city’s leaders are attacking the trash problem head-on, from a new garbage bin program and a newly reinstated Alternate Side Parking schedule for sweeping to a new bill that would require city agencies to identify where they could place public restrooms in each of NYC’s zip codes to help cut down on public urination and the like.
 One of the biggest pushes this year has been the introduction of curbside compost pick-up.

 It’s clear that NYC officials know they have a garbage problem on their hands but a lot of the pick-up needs to fall to New Yorkers in how they get rid of their stuff.
 It turns out that 68% of what we throw away actually belongs in a curbside recycling or organics bin, according to a Department of Sanitation Waste Characterization Study from 2017.
 That’s a lot of trash we could be keeping out of landfills!